seth-kitchens/nssgui/README.md

 ### Subclassing GE: Contained GuiElements

-Subclass GuiElementContainer instead of GuiElement directly, passing the contained elements(s) to its `__init__()` method.
+Subclass `GuiElementContainer` instead of `GuiElement` directly, passing the contained elements(s) to its `__init__()` method.

 Unlike regular nested elements, contained elements are defined outside the class and passed to it.
-This has not been very thoroughly developed at the time or writing, but for an example you may check the abstract base class `ListContainer`, the subclass containers `StringContainer` and `CountContainer`, and the containable GuiElements `TextList` and `DetailList`.
+This has not been very thoroughly developed at the time of writing, but for an example you may check the abstract class `ListContainer`, the subclass containers `StringContainer` and `CountContainer`, and the containable GuiElements `TextList` and `DetailList`.

 GuiElementContainer:
 - Stores the contained element(s) in self.contained